 - net asset value per Unit;

 - · plus organization costs; and

-- a sales charge of 3.95% of the Public Offering Price per Unit (4.112% of the net amount invested).
+- a sales charge of 3.95% of the Public Offering Price per Unit.

 The Public Offering Price per Unit will vary on a daily basis in accordance with fluctuations in the aggregate value of the underlying Securities and each investor's purchase price will be computed as of the date the Units are purchased.